-Participants are permitted to contribute from 1 percent to 30 percent of their "base pay" as defined in the Plan during each pay period, subject to certain restrictions for "highly compensated employees", as defined in the Plan.
-Participants may elect to make contributions to the Plan in any combination of before-tax, after-tax and Roth 401(k) contributions and may direct those contributions into any investment option available within the Plan.
-The combined before-tax and Roth 401(k) contributions may not exceed \$17,500.
-In addition to regular before-tax, after-tax or Roth 401(k) contributions, eligible participants may also contribute up to \$5,500 per year in catch-up contributions if they are or will attain age 50 by December 31st and are contributing at least 8 percent before-tax in contributions and/or Roth contributions to the Plan or have contributed the maximum regular before-tax contributions to the Plan.
+Participants may elect to contribute from 1 percent to 20 percent of their "base pay" as defined in the Plan during each pay period, subject to certain restrictions for "highly compensated employees", as defined in the Plan.
+Contributions are permitted to be made either on a before-tax or after-tax basis, or a combination of both, and may be directed into any investment option available within the Plan.
+In addition to regular before-tax or after-tax contributions, eligible participants may also contribute up to \$1000 per year in catch-up contributions if they are or will attain age 50 by December 31st and are contributing at least 10 percent on a before-tax basis to the Plan or have contributed the maximum regular before-tax contributions to the Plan.

-Generally, the Company matching contribution does not begin until the first pay period following the employee's completion of one year of service with the Company.
-The Company matching contributions are made to the eligible participants' accounts each pay period that employee contributions are made to the Plan.
-Depending on the rate designated for the participant's Participating Unit, as defined below, the Company makes contributions with respect to a participant's contributions up to a maximum of 8 percent of a participant's base pay.
-The Company does not match catch-up contributions.
-All of the Company's matching contributions are initially invested in the Honeywell Common Stock Fund.
+Generally, the Employer matching contribution does not begin until the first pay period following the employee's completion of one year of service with the Employer.
+The Employer matching contributions are made to the eligible participants' accounts each pay period that employee contributions are made to the Plan.
+Effective January 1, 2012, the Employer matches 37.5 percent of the first 6 percent of base pay that the participant contributes to the Plan (excluding rollover and catch-up contributions).

+The Employer does not match catch-up contributions.
+All of the Employer's matching contributions are initially invested in the Honeywell Common Stock Fund.